 Last summer, we had a very fruitful (quite literally) blueberry season.
 Sometimes we couldn’t help but stopped to get a mouthful of blueberries, which hindered hikes quite a bit.

-Again, this is a very pleasant memory at the time of the year when blueberry sold in New York comes from Chile… There are different species of blueberries in the area, with the most notable being the northern highbush blueberry, which mostly grows by the lakes.
+Again, this is a very pleasant memory at the time of the year when blueberries sold in New York come from Chile… There are different species of blueberries in the area, with the most notable being the northern highbush blueberry, which mostly grows by the lakes.

 Lowbush varieties grow throughout the forest.
 One of them was tastes quite differently from those you get on the market: it is sweeter but also much dryer and its seeds are more noticeable; the berries are almost black.